MinecraftForge/Documentation/docs/gettingstarted/structuring.md

       "credits": "I'd like to thank my mother and father.", }]

 The default Gradle configuration replaces `${version}` with the project version, and `${mcversion}` with the Minecraft version, but *only* within `mcmod.info`, so you should use those instead of directly writing them out.
-Here is a table of attributes that may be given to a mod; a default of `required` means there is no default and the absence of the property causes problems:
+Here is a table of attributes that may be given to a mod, where `required` means there is no default and the absence of the property causes an error.
+In addition to the required properties, you should also define `description`, `version`, `mcversion`, `url`, and `authorList`.

 |     Property |   Type   | Default  | Description |
 |-------------:|:--------:|:--------:|:------------|